 There are a lot of principles in determining the best interest of the child, and we’ll be making another video about how the court determines the best interest.
 However, I want to cover three specific considerations for a modification.

 These three principles are huge in a modification case.
 A court is trying to avoid people using the court as a bludgeon against the other parent, and the child just is kind of pulled back and forth in between.
 If you’re making a modification of your prior order and you think that one of these principles might apply to you, you might want to think twice about filing that modification.
-Make sure that the change is big enough and important enough to beat the court’s unwillingness, lack of desire, to fundamentally change the child’s life.
+Make sure that the change is big enough and important enough to beat the court’s unwillingness and lack of desire to fundamentally change the child’s life.

 The second thing I’d like to talk about broadly is the suit to modify child support.
 Again, some of these principles are similar, some are different, so we’ll go over them individually.